 Recognizing that Saskatchewan has a vast range of municipal sizes and capacity, and that municipalities may be at different stages in development and implementation of their asset management plans, a tiered structure to meet the requirements was developed.
-The Asset Management Subcommittee determined the tiers would be based on population of the municipality:
+The Asset Management Subcommittee determined that the tiers would be based on the population of the municipality:

 The tier level establishes the targeted number of asset classes a municipality will need to complete initially.